 Severe mental illness is a major driver of worldwide disease burden.
 Shared decision-making is critical for high quality care, and can enhance patient satisfaction and outcomes.
 However, it has not been translated into routine practice.
 This reflects a lack of evidence on the best way to implement shared decision-making, and the challenges of implementation in routine settings with limited resources.
 Our aim was to test whether we could deliver a practical and feasible intervention in routine community mental health services to embed shared decision-making for patients with severe mental illness, by improving patient and carer involvement in care planning.

-Methods and findings
+Methods

 We cluster randomised community mental health teams to the training intervention or usual care, to avoid contamination.
 Training was co-delivered to a total of 350 staff in 18 teams by clinical academics, working alongside patients and carers.
 The primary outcome was the Health Care Climate Questionnaire, a self-report measure of ‘autonomy support’.
 Primary and secondary outcomes were collected by self-report, six months after allocation.

+Findings

 In total, 604 patients and 90 carers were recruited to main trial cohort.
 Retention at six months was 82% (n = 497).
 In the main analysis, results showed no statistically significant difference in the primary outcome between the intervention and usual care at 6 months (adjusted mean difference -0.064, 95% CI -0.343 to 0.215, p=0.654).
 We found significant effects on only 1 secondary outcome.

 Conclusions